Hand-picked 88 resources sections, scored across conversion best practices. See what the best do differently.

 The fix isn't redesigning the page.
 It's adding a category system, linking content to product pages, and creating one or two additional content formats.
 The gap between a 25 and a 75 is usually three missing elements.

 Want to know which best practices your resources section is missing?
-Run a free audit →
+Try our landing page audit →

 Real examples from top SaaS landing pages, scored and analyzed.